-The Age of the Gods: The Legendary History of Japan
+The Age of the Gods: A Japanese Creation Myth

 Izanagi and Izanami.
 Painting by Kobayashi Eitaku, c.
-1885. ( Wikipedia)
+1885. ( Public Domain )

 First to be born were the Oyashimakuni, or the Land of Eight Great Islands, and then the six minor islands followed.
-Once this task was completed, the couple went on to create numerous kami ( spirits or divine beings worshipped in Shintu).
+Once this task was completed, the couple went on to create numerous kami ( spirits or divine beings worshipped in Shinto).

 Izanagi followed his beloved to the underworld to rescue her, but he found nothing was left of her but a rotting, living corpse.
 He ran away in fear, and she is said to have cursed his retreat.
 “Every day I shall kill one thousand people in the lands we created,” to which he replied, “Every day I shall create one thousand five hundred people.”

-What is most interesting about the Kamiyonanayo, or the Seven Generations , is that the last five of the seven are male deities betrothed to female deities whom are also their sisters; Izanami was the younger sister of Izanagi.
+One interesting aspect of the Kamiyonanayo (Seven Generations), is that the last five of the seven generations are male deities betrothed to female deities who are also their sisters; Izanami was the younger sister of Izanagi, for example.
 Of course, incestuous relations and intermarriages among royalty were not considered novel in many western European countries, but this was not historically the case in Japanese culture.

 “The Legendary Past: The Age of the Gods.”
 Asia for Educators .
 Available from: http://afe.easia.columbia.edu/special/japan_1000bce_originmyths.htm